 Celebrity Eclipse Dining Options

-The Eclipse has a mix of complimentary dining venues and some specialty restaurants.
+Celebrity Cruise Lines is known for its high-quality dining, and the Eclipse is no exception.
+The ship has a mix of complimentary dining venues and some specialty restaurants.
 If you’re cruising in Aqua class, you’ll have access to Blu, and guests in suites can eat at Lumiere.

-Reserved for Celebrity Eclipse suite passengers, the Luminae restaurant offers a culinary experience with extraordinary service.
+Reserved for Celebrity Eclipse suite passengers, Luminae restaurant offers a culinary experience with extraordinary service.
 The décor is beautiful and elegant as you would expect for passengers in more expensive accommodation.

 Described as “globally inspired and cutting-edge dining,” the menu varies but includes entrees such as Veal Cannelloni, Seared Cod, or traditional fare such as Grilled NY Strip.